corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 ## Example Workflow

 In this section, you will walk through the complete execution of a manual recovery process.
-This workflow represents the **happy path** or the ideal steps / outcomes that will take place during recovery.
+This workflow represents the **happy path** or the ideal steps and outcomes that will take place during recovery.

-You will also see excerpts explicitly titled **Unhappy path** that describe the scenarios in which a given step might fail, and what actions to take to get back onto the happy path.
+You can also see excerpts explicitly titled **Unhappy path** that describe the scenarios in which a given step might fail, and what actions to take to get back onto the happy path.

 In this walk-through, the following assumptions are made: